#iamdoingprogramming made me feel more alienated from the tech community

 When I started working as a web developer, I began to notice that the industry was different from what I had become so accustomed to in Toronto.
 The diversity was often missing from my work environment and from the tech community in general, more or less.
 It was a culture shock for me, even though I was still in the same city!
 Sometimes it didn’t even feel like I was in Toronto.
 I started to feel uneasy, like that girl I thought I left behind when I moved here.
 And honestly, some days I felt like I was on permanent code-switch and it was tiring, to feel like I had to leave parts of myself at home.

 And this isn’t just in Toronto.
 Looking at conference speaker lineups and tech news, there is an overwhelming number of White faces.
 In addition to not being White or male, I also don’t fit into the nerd/geek/hipster/brogrammer/ninja/rock star developer culture either.
-This is one of the reasons why I don’t participate in a lot of extra curricular activities like conferences and meetups.
+This is one of the reasons why I don’t participate in a lot of extra curricular activities like conferences and meet-ups.
 I find it odd to just show up somewhere and drink beer and write code with strangers, especially those who don’t feel “like me.”
-The nerd humor was not funny to me, the conversations were alienating.
+The nerd humor isn’t funny to me; the conversations were alienating.
 Why spend my off-work hours feeling out of place too?

-I got involved with Ladies Learning Code in Toronto as a mentor and workshop instructor three years ago.
-This eventually led to a teaching job at Humber College the year after.
-I really enjoyed being able to help people get excited about coding.
-I found that teaching helped me to find my place in the tech world because I could show my passion and engage with others in a way that felt natural to me.
-Also, it felt good to show students, who would soon be joining the industry, a different representation, right at the beginning of their experience.
+I eventually got into teaching and really enjoyed being able to help people get excited about coding.
+I found that it helped me find a place in the tech world because I could show my passion and engage with others in a way that felt natural to me.
+Also, it felt good to show students a different representation of the industry, at the beginning of their experience.

 Though teaching helped me feel more like I was a “real” developer and had something to offer, it didn’t really make me feel any more connected to the existing tech culture or the work environments that I was currently in.